 This week, the 9th Circuit took this issue on.
 SmithKline Beecham v.
 Abbott Laboratories is a case of two giant drug companies fighting each other over what I’m sure is already obscene profits involving the sale of an anti-HIV drug.
 In the suit, GlaxoSmithKline accuses Abbott Laboratories of antitrust, contract, unfair trade practice (UTPA) claims, and instigating World War I by shooting the archduke.
 The usual stuff.

 But the underlying battle in the case involved the pricing of HIV medications, a big issue in the gay community.
 You know the score here.
-The drug companies are gouging HIV and AIDS patients which would be beyond criminal except, let’s face it, their ingenuity has saved countless lives.
-While hating on pharmaceutical companies as I am wont to do, you have to keep in mind the life saving and pain saving work they have done.
+The drug companies are gouging HIV and AIDS patients which would be beyond criminal except their ingenuity has saved countless lives.
+While hating on pharmaceutical companies as I am wont to do, keep in mind the life saving and pain saving work they have done.

 The Critical Facts at Issue in SmithKline Beecham v.
 Abbott Laboratories

-The trial court judge then quickly carries the water for Abbott’s counsel, explaining all of the reasons why it is permissible to strike a juror because he is gay.
-Incredibly, Abbott’s counsel then goes on to profess uncertainty whether the prospective juror was gay.
+The trial court judge then quickly carries the water for Abbott’s counsel, explaining all the reasons why it is permissible to strike a juror because he is gay.
+Incredibly, Abbott’s counsel then professes uncertainty whether the prospective juror was gay.
 But the judge cuts them off and lets the ruling stand, saying that she would allow Abbott’s strike and would reconsider her ruling if Abbott struck other gay men.
 Maybe the court’s rule was you get one free gay strike.

-The jury found for Abbott on the antitrust, UTPA, and the killing the archduke claims, but did find for Glaxo on a breach of contract claim and awarded over $3 million in damages.
+The jury found for Abbott on the antitrust, UTPA, and the killing the archduke claims, but found for Glaxo on a breach of contract claim and awarded over $3 million in damages.
 Naturally, both parties appealed.

 The 9th U.S. Circuit Court of Appeals in San Francisco ordered a new trial because Abbott excluded the gay juror.
 His rationale?
 Under Supreme Court’s decision in U.S. v.
 Windsor, the heightened scrutiny standard should be extended to gays when they are treated differently.